 - Add the Crisco, Whole Milk & Sugar into a medium pot and melt the Crisco down.

-- Next cool ingredients till thermometer reads between 95-105 degrees ( To hot, and the yeast will die and will not leaven the rolls.
+- Next cool ingredients till the thermometer read between 95-105 degrees ( Too hot, and the yeast will die and will not leaven the rolls.o

 - Add Yeast and enough flour to create a loose batter consistency, transfer into an electric mixer.